adityamehra/reactjs-my-reads/README.md

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

+## Contribution

+Please fork the project and make the contribution.
+Pull requests will be accepted upon approval.

+## Usage

+Feel free to fork or clone the repo.